 What are the benefits of using eBay Promoted Listings?

+The key benefit of eBay’s Promoted Listing campaigns is the boost in product discoverability, which improves your chances of a sale.
 There is also a “halo” effect.
 If a user finds your sponsored listing, they are more likely to look at your other products as well.
-This organic exposure can lead to more sales for listings that are not sponsored.
-You’ll only be charged an ad fee for a click on a sponsored listing that results in a sale.
+This organic exposure can lead to more sales for unsponsored listings.
+By using Promoted Listings Standard, Reebok was able to double its sales, while only paying 6% in ad fees.

-Depending on your vertical, you may choose to use Promoted Listings all year, or get a boost during the holiday season and other peak sales times.
-It’s also important to allow eBay to accumulate enough data to optimize its targeting and suggested ad rates.
-For example, school supplies sellers would probably benefit most from starting a Promoted Listings campaign several weeks before the peak selling season.
-With the holiday season fast approaching, sellers may want to begin using Promoted Listings before the fall begins.
+Depending on your industry, you may choose to use Promoted Listings all year, or get a boost during the holiday season and other peak sales times.
+It’s important to allow eBay to accumulate enough data to optimize its targeting and suggested ad rates.
+For example, sellers of school supplies would probably benefit most from starting a Promoted Listings campaign several weeks before peak selling season.